Brokeshire-Hathaway/telegram-bot/documents/FAQ.md

 1. [Product Functionality](#product-functionality)
 2. [Return Policy](#return-policy)

+## Project
+**How long has Firepot/Ember AI been around?**
+Firepot Finance officially started operations in June 2022 as an experimental sub-DAO project of AirDAO.
+Beginning in early 2023, Firepot transformed from a sub-DAO into its own entity.
+Shortly thereafter the Ember vision was born.
+In early November, 2023 the project updated its name from Firepot Finance to Firepot AI, narrowing its focus onto Ember AI.
+On November 11th, 2023 the Ember beta MVP was launched.

 ## Token
 **Where can I buy the $HOTT token?**
 Coming soon!
 Join here: https://gempad.app/special/0x466270a2D79da347eb1BaAeC04B5cE3c65500Ac1?chainId=42161.